 Peanut butter Oreo brownies pretty much rolls off the tongue like dessert poetry.
 You could even say it backwards and it would still give you a sense of delicious.
 So luxurious, and decadent…

-You could say peanut butter Oreo bare possess a certain sex appeal.
+You could say peanut butter Oreo bare possess a certain appeal.

 Small wonder, this recipe is actually a spin on a brownie recipe called the “Slutty Brownie”.
 What does that mean…

 My version of this recipe adds the peanut butter cookie dough instead of the blond brownie dough.
-You could say I throw a kink in there!
+You could say I throw a spin in there!

 The peanut butter Oreo brownie stacks a peanut butter blondie layer with double stuffed golden Oreos on top, then a chocolate brownie layer on top of that.
 You throw the stack into the oven and bake.